thedewpoint/iota-basic/README.md

 3. site or app stores users' seed as well.
 4. user attempts to log in to site
 5. site presents user with a generated code
-6. user must send a 0 value transaction to their own public address (without reusing an address) containing the code provided by the site.
+6. user must send a 0 value transaction to their own public address (without reusing an address) containing the code provided by the site in json format {code: 'verificationcode'}.
 7. The transaction must be sent within the timeframe specified by the site or application (Defaults to infinity)